The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 “To multiply a number by 10 you just need to add a 0 to the end of a number.”

-But this concept is totally wrong and causes major problems with students’ understanding of place value when decimal places are added into the mix.
-2.9 multiplied by 10 is definitely not 2.90!
+But, this concept is wrong and causes major problems with students’ understanding of place value with decimal places.
+For example, 2.9 multiplied by 10 is not 2.90!

-If you’re teaching place value to 4th grade students for the first time or trying to correct the misconception ready for teaching multiplication/division by 10, you’ll need a simple, tried and tested way to explain it so it sticks and your students don’t make the same mistake again.
+When teaching place value to 4th grade students for the first time or correcting this misconception ahead of teaching multiplication/division by 10, you’ll need a simple, tried and tested way to explain it so it sticks and your students don’t make the same mistake again.

 While base ten blocks and other math resources can be useful for understanding place value for different numbers in isolation or for addition and subtraction, more complex operations need something else.